-

 - E. S. Fedorov

-This note is motivated primarily by the desire to present Bragg's final conclusion in a more visual form; and then, in view of the complete originality of this conclusion and the rather sharp discrepancy with our previous ideas about the structure of particles, there was a desire to decide whether it was possible to reconcile it with them.
-Thinking about the arrangement of atoms, we can easily understand that it is of two kinds.
-Some atoms occupy the positions of the centers of rhombic dodecahedrons, others occupy the positions of such four trigonal vertices of the dodecahedron that together they belong to the tetrahedron.
-It is this arrangement that determines the hexakis-tetrahedral type of symmetry, and although the location of the centers of some particles corresponds to the dodecahedral structure, the situation is changed by the arrangement of other atoms.
+This note is prompted primarily by the desire to present Bragg's final conclusion in a more graphic form; and then, in view of the complete originality of this conclusion and its rather sharp divergence from our previous ideas about the structure of particles, a desire arose to determine whether it is possible to reconcile it with them.
+Reflecting on the arrangement of the atoms, we can easily understand that it is of two kinds.
+Some atoms occupy the positions of the centers of rhombic dodecahedra, others occupy the position of such four trigonal vertices of a dodecahedron that together belong to a tetrahedron.
+It is precisely this arrangement that determines the hexakis-tetrahedral type of symmetry, and, although the arrangement of the centers of the some particles corresponds to a dodecahedral structure, the situation is altered by the arrangement of the other atoms.

 -